icsnju/visualinux/README.md

 - Node.js 18+ (more recommanded 20+)

-- Linux kernel 6.1.X (otherwise Visualinux is still available, but some of our default VKern code might need to be rewritten due to the kernel version difference)
+- Linux kernel 6.1.X (otherwise Visualinux is still available, but some of our default ViewCL code might need to be rewritten due to the kernel version difference)

 The tool has been well-tested on a Ubuntu 22.04 host with Python 3.10.12 and Node.js v18.20/v20.17, with both gdb (QEMU) and kgdb (rpi-400) targeting on Linux kernel 5.15 and 6.1.25.